progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--If you do some work on your local master branch, and, in the meantime, someone else pushes to `git.ourcompany.com` and updates its master branch, then your histories move forward differently.
 Also, as long as you stay out of contact with your origin server, your `origin/master` pointer doesn’t move (see Figure 3-23).-->

 Wenn du ein wenig an deinem lokalen `master`-Branch arbeitest und unterdessen jemand etwas zu `git.ourcompany.com` herauflädt, verändert er damit dessen `master`-Branch und eure Arbeitsverläufe entwickeln sich unterschiedlich.
-Indess bewegt sich dein `origin/master`-Zeiger nicht, solange du keinen Kontakt mit deinem `origin`-Server aufnimmst (siehe Abbildung 3-23).
+Indes bewegt sich dein `origin/master`-Zeiger nicht, solange du keinen Kontakt mit deinem `origin`-Server aufnimmst (siehe Abbildung 3-23).

 <!--Figure 3-23.
 Working locally and having someone push to your remote server makes each history move forward differently.-->